qcoyle/qcoyle.github.io/README.md

 ### Conventions
 - Title using Title heading
+- Sources at bottom of page
 - Linked of contents - no numbers
 - Headings
-  - Heading 1 for sections
+  - Heading 1 for sections.
+Only the first word capitalized
   - Heading 2 for terms, in **bold**
   - Heading 3 for code (in a code font i.e. `courier new`)
 - 2 breaks after each section heading